-“Climbing Mt Ishizuchi in the Autumn”, Video installation (2019)
+“Climbing Mt Ishizuchi in the Autumn”, Video projection installation (2019)

-On October 3rd I climbed the series of four chain routes to reach the summit of Mt Ishizuchi in Ehime Prefecture in Japan, recording the sounds and images of my ascent with a 360 degree video camera.
-The panoramic images and sounds of the mountain landscape I have recorded will be used to develop a new installation which reflects my fascination with the cross-fertilization of Eastern and Western aesthetic sensibilities, both for the landscape and it’s tradition in art and for the intersection between nature and technology, which has been a major theme in my work for many years.
-The completed installation will premiere during March 2019 as part of my forthcoming solo show “The Sky is For All” at the Ruskin Gallery in Cambridge.
+On October 3rd 2018 I climbed the series of four chain routes to reach the summit of Mt Ishizuchi in Ehime Prefecture in Japan, recording the sounds and images of my ascent with a 360 degree video camera.
+The panoramic images and sounds of the mountain landscape I have recorded have been used to develop a new installation which reflects my fascination with the cross-fertilization of Eastern and Western aesthetic sensibilities, both for the landscape and it’s tradition in art and for the intersection between nature and technology, which has been a major theme in my work for many years.
+The completed installation was premiered in March 2019 as part my solo show “The Sky is For All” at the Ruskin Gallery in Cambridge.

 The Subject, Site and Location